dietervdwes/ChemHelp/README.md

 Alt + E (or “Episode” button on the app window): Opens a new text box to enter an Episode number to open up the scanned form on Equation document viewer.

 Alt + P: From within “Medical Validation”, copies the episode number and navigates to Result Entry window to enter or add the PHONC.
-This is also useful to enter to “Result Entry” window from within “Medical Validation”
+This is also useful to easily navigate to “Result Entry” window from within “Medical Validation”, even when a PHONC is not due for entry.

 Alt + F4: Closes any active window.

 Alt + Tab: Switches active windows.
-(Latter two shortcuts are universal on Windows computers.)

 FPSA button on ChemHelp to add a Free PSA to the current episode.

 Login button: Runs the login script

 The source code can be seen by right-clicking on ChemHelp and opening with a Text editor.
-Please don't change on the S-drive unless discussed.
-Of course you can customize your own version, should you wish, after copying the file (not the shortcut) to your PC.
+Of course you can customize your own version, should you wish, after copying the file to your PC.

+Mouse scroll wheel has been setup to work in some windows.

 # Known Errors / Improvements to be made

 ChemHelp was originally developed for use at Groote Schuur Hospital Chemical Pathology, but most functions should also be useable by other laboratories within the NHLS.